-As noted earlier, the Critical Yield estimated within the report is 57.5% per annum at the scheme Normal Retirement Age 60.
+As noted earlier, the Critical Yield estimated within the report is 4% per annum at the scheme Normal Retirement Age (65) and 7.9% per annum at your Intended Retirement Age of 57.
 The important fact for you personally, is that the higher the Critical Yield, the more investment return is required to match the scheme benefits.
 This may affect your inclination to transfer, but there are other aspects which can be more accurately assessed and may be of more importance to you.
-As explained previously, this figure is extremely high, but this is simply due to the very short term between now and the scheme Normal Retirement Age.

-Please remember that the estimates in relation to the Railways Pension Scheme ignore the Additional Voluntary Contribution benefits which will provide additional Tax Free Cash and pension at retirement.
+Please note that the estimates in relation to the Amex Pension Scheme ignore the Additional Voluntary Contribution benefits which will provide additional Tax Free Cash and pension at retirement.
 This is because the level of benefits provided is determined by the size of the fund and the Annuity Rates available.
 This is the same basis as the alternative and so there is little differential to compare.